 Different health goals come with different timelines.
 You should take probiotics for at least three to four weeks to see if they help you

 Let’s say you found yourself with a case of acute diarrhea.
 According to clinical trials, probiotics may treat acute diarrhea in only one to five days!

 When it comes to acute diarrhea, probiotics work pretty quickly.
-However, if your goal is to improve food intolerances, you might need to be more patient.
-The good news is that probiotics CAN slowly but surely improve food intolerances.
+However, if your goal is to improve food intolerance, you might need to be more patient.
+The good news is that probiotics CAN slowly but surely improve food sensitivities.

 Probiotics can aid in the reduction of dairy intolerance.
 However, it might take anything from 2-6 months to 3 years.
-Besides taking probiotics for treating food intolerances, it can be beneficial to identify and avoid those foods.
+Besides taking probiotics for treating food intolerances, identifying and avoiding those foods can be beneficial.

 |Your health goal:||Estimated time of probiotic use:|